andrebraga7/world-cup-quiz/TESTING.md

     - The control's button (sound and instructions) where throwind an unknown button message on the endQuiz() stage.
 This was fixed by changing the options button identifiers to a querySelectorAll data-options instead of the button element.

+    - Text color inside buttons not displaying correctly in iOS.
+Fixed by specifying color value in css for the button.

 - ## Unresolved
     - There are currently no known bugs and issues.